Odysseys

 Wayback trajectory

-Figure.
+Figure 9.
 Both yoga studio websites returned 403 Forbidden.
 Opus immediately navigated to https://web.archive.org/web/2024/https://coilyoga.com/classes/ and repeated the same strategy for Tower Yoga, successfully retrieving archived pages from June 2024 that contained the full class schedule.

-It also uses ctrl+f not just to locate information, but to falsify hypotheses about page relevance.
-After searching for a keyword and observing zero matches, it often treats the absence as evidence that the page is unproductive and moves on immediately.
+Opus also makes substantially heavier use of middle-click to open links in background tabs without losing its place on the current page, using this interaction 131 times across all runs compared to just 7 for GPT-5.4.
+In addition, it uses ctrl+f not only to locate information but also to falsify hypotheses about page relevance (Figure 10).
+After searching for a keyword and observing no matches, it often treats that absence as evidence that the page is unproductive and moves on immediately.

 Ctrl-F probe trajectory

-Figure.
+Figure 10.
 After navigating to brave.com/linux, Opus used ctrl+f to search for Chromebook and observed 0/0 matches, confirming the page did not cover the topic.
 Rather than scrolling to verify, it treated the absence of a match as decisive evidence and pivoted immediately.

 5 · Conclusion